kbaliyan85/Airbnb-Data-analysis/README.md

 ## 📌 Project Overview

-This project is an end-to-end analysis of the Airbnb Open Data dataset using **Python, SQL, and Tableau**.
-The goal is to transform raw Airbnb data into meaningful business insights through data cleaning, exploratory data analysis (EDA), SQL-based analysis, and interactive dashboarding.
+This project is an end-to-end analysis of the Airbnb Open Data dataset using **Python and Tableau**.
+The goal is to transform raw Airbnb data into meaningful business insights through data cleaning, exploratory data analysis (EDA) and interactive dashboarding.

 The project demonstrates the complete data analytics workflow, from data preprocessing and visualization to dashboard creation, helping users understand trends in pricing, room types, neighbourhoods, host activity, and listing availability.